-Regarding how to report the composition of the registered substance in IUCLID, the following applies: The Registrant should report the composition of the registered substance in IUCLID section 1.2.
-For each constituent required to be reported individually, the IUPAC name, CAS name and CAS number (if available), molecular and structural formula, as well as the minimum, maximum and typical concentration, shall be reported in the appropriate fields in IUCLID.
+Regarding how to report the composition of the registered substance in IUCLID, the following applies: The Registrant shall report individually any impurity required to be identified and specify at least one of the following identifiers: chemical name, CAS number, EC number and/or molecular formula, as well as the minimum, maximum and typical concentration, in the appropriate fields in Section 1.2 of the IUCLID dossier.
+The Registrant shall ensure that the information provided on the composition of the substance is confirmed by the analytical data included in section 1.4 of the IUCLID dossier.